Is Your Vehicle One of the Most Stolen Here in Minnesota?

 Certain crimes, like carjackings and auto thefts, have been increasing not only here in the Land of 10,000 Lakes but across the country.
 And now a new list has run down just which cars are most likely to be stolen.

 The National Insurance Crime Bureau (NICB) recently released its annual Hot Wheels report that identifies the top 10 most stolen vehicles in the United States.
-And once again in 2021, the report said that the Ford full-size pick-up (F-150) was the model most targeted by thieves, followed by the Chevrolet full-size pick-up.
+And once again, the report said that the Ford full-size pick-up (F-150) was the model most targeted by thieves, followed by the Chevrolet full-size pick-up.
 The Honda Civic, Honda Accord, and Toyota Camry rounded out the top five most-stolen cars in the US last year.

 But what about here in the North Star State?
 Which vehicles are the most stolen here in our neck of the woods?
 Well, according to the NICB report, if you're driving Honda Civic, you'll probably want to make sure you keep it locked up tight because it is the model vehicle stolen the most here in Minnesota.